Earn your Master of Public Affairs in one year – with reduced tuition and nine months of valuable work experience.

 Fall 2021 Fellowship – Apply by February 15

-Applicants will be notified about a fellowship beginning March 1, 2021.
+Applicants will be notified about a fellowship placement in early April 2021.
 Applications for a fellowship will continue to be reviewed on a rolling basis until all positions are filled.

 - City of Salem, MA